MichaelHelgesen/100daysofcode/R4Log.md

 # R4 Log
+## Day 73: 18.12.19
+* Finished another section (94%).
+Only one to go!
+Also did some Scrimba React challenges.

 ## Day 72: 17.12.19
 * Finished the styling section of the course!
 (91%).
 Only one short section left!